Smyril Line: History

-Since 1983, the company has operated a regular international passenger, car and freight service using a multi-purpose ferry, MS Norröna.
-The original vessel was a Swedish-built ferry formerly named Gustav Vasa (built in 1973).
-This was replaced by the Norröna, built in Lübeck, Germany in 2003.
-The purchase price of €100 million caused the company financial difficulties, and Smyril line eventually had to receive public support from the Faroese Government to stay afloat.
+Since 1983, the company has operated a regular international passenger, car and freight service using MS Norröna, a multi-purpose ferry built in Lübeck, Germany in 2003.
+The original vessel on the route was a Swedish-built ferry named MV Norröna (built in 1973).
+The cost (about 100 million Euro) of building MS Norröna presented Smyril with financial difficulties, and public support had to guarantee the Faroese ship.

-Today the holding company is owned by Framtaksgrunnur Føroya (Faroese Development Trust) 33.6%, the Faroese Government 23.6%, TF Holding 20.7% and the Shetland Development Trust 6.8%, the remaining shares are owned by several minor stakeholders.
+In 2024, the holding company was owned by P/F 12.11.11 (59.5%), Framtaksgrunnur Føroya (Faroese Development Trust, 6.3%), the Faroese Government (16.2%), and the rest of the shares (18%) were owned by several minor stakeholders.